ansible/workshops/exercises/ansible_network/9-tower-workflow/README.md

    ![add a template](images/add-a-template.png)

-   The `Backup` job template is now a node.
+   The `Backup network configurations` job template is now a node.
 Job or workflow templates are linked together using a graph-like structure called nodes.
 These nodes can be jobs, project syncs, or inventory syncs.
 A template can be part of different workflows or used multiple times in the same workflow.
 A copy of the graph structure is saved to a workflow job when you launch the workflow.

    ![configure backup node](images/configure-backup.png)

 ## Step 3: Add the Configure Banner Job Template

-1. Hover over the *Backup* node and click the green **+** symbol.
+1. Hover over the *Backup network configurations* node and click the green **+** symbol.
 The **ADD A TEMPLATE** window will appear again.

 2. Select the **Configure Banner** Job Template.
 For the **Run** parameter select **On Success** from the drop down menu.